 "We are all Scott Olsen," Moore said.
-"We will not tolerate our own people being treated that way by people we pay with
+"We will not tolerate our own people being treated that way by people we pay with our tax dollars."

 He departed the plaza for his car shortly before 5 p.m., saying that he was going to find Quan.
 He never entered City Hall, where the mayor and police chief had only hours before faced more questions about the hardhanded tactics used to break up the Occupy Oakland camp Tuesday morning and subsequent protest that left Olsen injured.

 Interim Police Chief Howard Jordan said he visited the hospital where Olsen is recovering.
 He did not see Olsen but spoke with his parents.